 - Replace timed tests with alternative assessment procedures

-- Allow them to take unfinished assignments home
+- Allow gifted children to take unfinished assignments home

-- Utilise ‘Stop & Think’: focusing on accrued points/percentage accuracy instead of speed to reinforce them engaging in self-monitoring and striving for accuracy
+- Utilise ‘Stop & Think’: focusing on accrued points/percentage accuracy instead of speed to reinforce engagement in self-monitoring and striving for accuracy

 Academic and Social Inferencing:

-ASD individuals who are gifted can also be helped to develop their inferencing skills via the following orienting questions.
+Gifted children and individuals with ASD can also be helped to develop their inferencing skills via the following orienting questions:

-Helps orient them to the fact that they haves made an inference by filling in information that wasn’t explicitly provided.
+Helps orient them to the fact that they have made an inference by filling in information that wasn’t explicitly provided.

 Encourages them to explain what information they utilised to come up with their inference (e.g., information presented in the text, prior knowledge, etc.).